sal55/langs/dummy.md

 I'm hoping that the next stage will make things significantly faster, such as 5-10 times for such benchmarks, and should be on a par with those JIT products.
 The difference is I will need type annotations, which are not always practical: sometimes generic code is needed.

 **Compilation Speed** QQ's compiler works at 1.5Mlps, and M's at 0.5Mlps.
 So having to do type analysis, writing M source files then compiling dense, long-winded M sources, will be much slower, eg. 0.2Mlps.
+Doesn't sound too bad, but the line-count may be 4-5 times bigger.

-However it is expected that QQ is used for development, and BB for one-off buillds.
+While it is expected that QQ is used for development, and BB for one-off buillds, if this product works, the native code generation can be taken directly inside BB.

 **Examples** To keep things short, the example is very simple:
 `````